 How are grant recipients selected?

 The selection process includes several rounds of review.
 A committee of eminent scientists (whose names are withheld in anonymity), in transfusion medicine and cellular therapies (the Grants Review Committee) reviews each application on its scientific merit and the quality of the proposal.
-Worthy applications are moved forward to a second review.
-Reviewers meet via conference call to discuss the results and reviews and move the top proposals forward to the Scientific Grants Review Committee which meets face-to-face to thoroughly discuss the potential of each remaining application as to its science, its capability of achieving the goals and the potential contribution to advancing transfusion medicine and cellular therapies.
-The grants review committee forwards recommendations to the Foundation boards in late May/early June for their approval.
+Reviewers submit preliminary scores and the highest scoring applications proceed to a second review.
+Scientific Grants Review Committee which meets face-to-face to thoroughly discuss the potential of each remaining application as to its science, its capability of achieving the goals and the potential contribution to advancing transfusion medicine and cellular therapies.
+The grants review committee presents recommendations to the Foundation boards in late May/early June for their approval.
 Approval is also required of the AABB board of directors before funds are disbursed.

 Why is a particular proposal not selected?

 There are a limited number of awards that can be funded by the NBF foundation.
 Staff cannot engage in individual correspondence or discuss reasons for not receiving a grant.
 A detailed reviewers' critique is sent to each applicant.
 Applications are typically unsuccessful due to the following reasons: poor quality; incomplete application; insufficient evidence or data to support the proposal's aims; flawed science; budgetary overlap with current funding in the laboratory or overlap mentor funding; junior investigator not judged to be moving to independent investigator track; or level of qualification - the Foundation funds PhD, or MD or persons engaged in transfusion medicine or cellular therapies affiliated with an accredited institution.
 Lastly, priority in awarding grants will be given to new investigators and innovative, new projects.